Jefferson Parish Library: Outreach Services

+Growth and New Buildings (1970s-1990s)

+The Grand Isle Branch, destroyed by Hurricane Betsy in 1965, was subsequently rebuilt.
+The Terrytown Branch on the west bank opened on October 9, 1974, at Heritage Avenue and Concord Road, and was the largest library in the system until the Belle Terre Branch was built in 1981.
+The first Lafitte Branch, which had originally opened in the town firehouse, moved in 1982 to its present location on Highway 45.

 The Rosedale Library on Jefferson Highway was completed in 1987.
 North Kenner Branch, opened in 1985, became the largest parish library, superseded only by the Old Metairie Branch, which was completed in 1988.
+The Live Oak Library, designed in the style of an Acadian-style cottage and set among a grove of century-old oak trees in Thomas Jefferson Park, opened in 1989 and was the first fully automated branch in the system.
 West Bank Regional was built and opened in 1990, upon the recommendations of HBW Associates of Dallas, a library consultant firm that did a detailed study of the library system in 1983.

 The new Westwego Library opened in 1995, and is the largest branch on the west bank, and fourth largest in the library system.
 The Lakeshore Branch, located near historical Bucktown, was opened in 1995 as well.
 The new flagship library of the system is the new East Bank Regional, opened in 1997 with 100,000 feet of public space and a collection of 300,000 volumes.

 The Marrero Branch, in a rented building on the west bank and which was recommended for closing by the 1983 library study, closed in 1997.
 In 1997, when library administration attempted to close the Kenner Library, housed in a small storefront on Williams Boulevard, it was opposed by members of the Jefferson Parish Council.
 The Kenner Library closed August 1, 1998.

-A bookmobile was provided by the State Library, and by 1952 there were 3 bookmobiles, one for each side of the river and one for "colored" service.
-This service continued until the late 60's when the library began phasing out its 5 bookmobiles.
-The last two bookmobiles were replaced in 1986 by vans used by current outreach services, serving nursing homes, daycare centers, and qualified homebound individuals on both banks of the river.

 The library's catalog and many other internet functions were automated in the late 1980s, and the branches first went on-line in 1990.
-Public microcomputers were also added for public use in the 90s.
+Public microcomputers were also added for public use in the 1990s.

-Over the past several years, Hurricanes Gustav, Katrina and Rita extensively damaged several of the libraries:
+Hurricane Damage and Recovery

+Hurricane Katrina and Hurricane Rita in 2005, and Hurricane Gustav in 2008, extensively damaged the Jefferson Parish Library System.
+Of the system's 15 branches, 14 sustained some degree of damage with four — Grand Isle, Gretna, Lafitte, and Lakeshore — completely destroyed and requiring full reconstruction.